Gas Lanterns For Your Outdoor Kitchen

-Americans love outdoor dining – so much, in fact, that according to the Hearth, Patio & Barbecue Association (HPBA), 75% of all US households have a grill or smoker outside on their deck, patio, balcony, or driveway.
+Outdoor dining is an American past time.
+According to the Hearth, Patio & Barbecue Association (HPBA), 75% of all US households have a grill or smoker outside on their deck, patio, balcony, or driveway.
 Over the last few years, alfresco dining has moved to a whole new level as many homeowners are investing in outdoor kitchens where they can cook, eat, and relax while enjoying summer breezes.

 Surveys conducted among outdoor kitchen owners indicate that after the fact, many wish they had gone for some of these high-end features.
 More than 90% of survey respondents valued expandable spaces more features could be added in the future.